YusuphaJuwara/Social-Media-Photo-Sharing-App/README.md

 # Wasa Photo Sharing App

 This is the [Web and Software Architecture (WaSA)](http://gamificationlab.uniroma1.it/en/wasa/) course project.
 You need permissions and the wasa virtual machine to build and run this project.
-The permissions and the wasa vm are aslo needed to build and run docker containers for the project (Scroll down to read how to build and run docker containers).
+The permissions and the wasa vm are also needed to build and run docker containers for the project (Scroll down to read how to build and run docker containers).

 ## Read the project specification
 [Project Specs](http://gamificationlab.uniroma1.it/notes/Project.pdf)